fact-project/photon_stream/README.md

 ```
 The actual photon stream.
 A list of lists of arrival times of photons in units of ```500ps```.
 The outer list loops over all ```1440``` pixels of FACT and is ordered in ```Continuous  Hardware ID (CHID)```.
 The inner lists loop over the arrival times of the individual photons for the corresponding pixel.
 The maximum number of photons in a pixel before the extraction of photons is aborted is ```500```.
 If there are ```500``` photons in a pixel, this pixel is __saturated__ and meaningless.
+Since a single photon is now defined by only one sharp arrival time in contrast to a very long pulse, there is no need anymore to stick to a long region of interest in time and therefore the output of the photon-stream is truncated only to the region where the air-shower physics takes place, which is from ```15ns``` to ```65ns``` on FACT's common ROI.
+This is still rather long compared to e.g. the MAGIC telescope ROI of ```30ns```.

 ```json
 "SaturatedPixels":[123,456]
 ```
 A list of pixels in ```CHID``` to indicate that the corresponding pixel had an saturated analog time line out of the raw DRS4 chip.
 The maximim number of saturated pixels is ```100```, as the event is skipped then anyhow.
 Usually this list is empty.
 Such saturations happen not only for ultra high energy air showers, but also when the DRS4 calibration was not possible or is broken elseway.

+## Integration into existing air shower reconstruction software
+When the idea of the photon-stream is inverted, the amplitude time lines of an individual pixel can be reconstructed from the photon-stream events which enables FACT to use ist usual air shower reconstruction programs right ahead without modifications.